-Consideration of Measures
+Stage four - Consideration of Measures

 Community planning seeks to be an inclusive process which takes active consideration of the needs of all sections of the community, actively engaging local people in defining local needs and priorities.
-The community plan reflects their needs and will enhance opportunities for the building of relationships based on mutual respect.
+The draft community plan reflects their needs and will enhance opportunities for the building of relationships based on mutual respect.
 Equality, good relations and inclusion are placed at the core of all our services, as we work towards achieving a shared future for all.

-The vision of Armagh City, Banbridge and Craigavon Borough in 2030 is
+The vision of Armagh City, Banbridge and Craigavon in 2030 is

-"We have a happy, healthy & connected community, a vibrant and sustainable economy and appealing places for living, working and learning"
+"We have a happy, healthy & connected community, a vibrant and sustainable economy and appealing places for living, working, visiting and investing."

 The community plan is likely to have a positive impact on all section 75 groups, both directly and indirectly.
 The council believes that the effective development and implementation of the community plan will deliver positive outcomes to all members of the community.
-Whilst we recognise that there are a number of inequalities that already exist within our borough, as well as the whole of Northern Ireland, we must mention that any of the action plans that will be developed later in this process will take these into account.
+Whilst we recognise that there are a number of inequalities that already exist within our borough as well as Northern Ireland wide, we must mention that any of the actions that will be developed at a later stage in this process will take these into account.

-Given the strategic focus of the community plan, the equality impact of action plans, projects and programmes developed as a result of this plan are not specifically considered as part of this EQIA.
-But as stated above in the executive summary and stage one the issues identified as part of this EQIA will act as a focus for partners when they are developing actions under the community plan.
-Any actions will, if appropriate, be screened separately.
+Given the strategic focus of the draft community plan 2017-30, the equality impacts of action plans, projects and programmes are not specifically considered as part of this EQIA.
+But as stated above in the Executive Summary and Stage one the issues identified as part of this EQIA will act as a focus for partners when they are developing actions under the community plan.
+Any actions will if appropriate be screened separately.

-The council and its partners through the provision of support and the delivery of services, will work to prevent individuals and communities experiencing inequalities.
-We will take action and use our influence to undo the root causes of these inequalities.
-The community plan is a live and evolving plan that will be reviewed on a four yearly basis.
+The council and its partners through the provision of support and the delivery of services, will work to prevent individuals and communities experiencing inequalities and take action and use our influence to undo the root causes of inequalities.
+The community plan is a live evolving plan that will be reviewed on a four yearly basis.

-A working group of relevant of key partners will develop detailed action plans for the delivery of our outcomes.
+A working group of relevant of key partners will develop a detailed action plan for the delivery of our outcomes.